DB: What are the main challenges around land rights in Liberia?

 So legally the town is in a grey area.
 Mining continues to go on, the pollution is still going on, and we have had several areas in the community like the school which are unusable by the community because of this mine.
 And the main water supply for the community is unusable.

-WLR: So to deal with all of these issues the government came up with reforms in 2018?
+DB: So to deal with all of these issues the government came up with reforms in 2018?

-Yes.
+Vivienne: Yes.
 In 2018 the government came out with a reform and it’s quite good.
 Now, instead of just public land and private land we now have customary land, which is the community land.
 Which is one of the areas on which my NGO is focused.
 Because although the customary land has now been defined in the law, it’s up to communities to legally regularize their area.
 They need to decide which communities will come together as one, they need to identify their boundaries, elect a committee that will manage the land and any land related issues, get the land surveyed and registered in the community name and they will get issued with a deed for their land.
-There’s are a lot of costs involved.
+There are a lot of costs involved.

-WLR: With that context in mind, how is the Institute course helping you in your work?
+DB: With that context in mind, how is the Institute course helping you in your work?

-It has really helped me to realize that ‘Wow, this thing is going on at an international level.’
+Vivienne: It has really helped me to realize that ‘Wow, this thing is going on at an international level.’
 And also, you know about it – this is your proof.
 If there is an issue and your colleagues already have got a solution for it then you get a boost.
 And if it’s something they’re still working on you still get a boost because you realize that you’re not alone in this field.
 You’ve got so many others working on the same problem, so you feel a kind of community spirit on the course.

 So, I find that it is a combination of the course material itself and the interaction that I get with my colleagues – those are the big benefits I am gaining from the course.
 And I would say the course leaders are what I would have hoped for: they are very professional, and they do their work very well.

-WLR Would you recommend the course?
+DB: Would you recommend the course?

-Yes I would definitely recommend the course.
+Vivienne: Yes I would definitely recommend the course.
 Back to what I said earlier, even if you are a professional working in this field, it has something to teach you.
 It enlightens you about the issues that are facing women worldwide, but it also gives you a lot of connections that you can make.
 You can learn from the other professionals in the course – some people have more experience; others have less experience.
 It just gives you a broad scope to work with.

-WLR: It’s interesting you said earlier that you’re optimistic – are you an optimist by nature?
+DB: It’s interesting you said earlier that you’re optimistic – are you an optimist by nature?

-I try to be an optimist.
+Vivienne: I try to be an optimist.
 For us, me and my team, looking at our efforts – not just our organization but in Liberia as a whole – we can see we’re definitely not at the level we need to be at development wise.
 However…if you compare the country now to a period of maybe say ten years ago, you can definitely see an improvement.
 And it’s important to focus on that, even if the improvement is very small.
 It helps you see that when you put in effort you can get something back.